-Securities rated below investment grade, also known as junk bonds, generally entail greater economic credit and liquidity risk than investment-grade securities.
-For example, their prices are more volatile, economic downturns and financial setbacks may affect their prices more negatively, and their trading market may be more limited.
+Securities rated below investment grade, also known as junk bonds, generally entail greater economic, credit and liquidity risk than investment-grade securities.
+For example, their prices are more volatile, economic downturns and financial setbacks may affect their prices more negatively and their trading market may be more limited.
+These securities are considered speculative with respect to the issuer's ability to pay interest and repay principal.